Cross-Lane Communication: When Lanes Need to Talk

 offsetTable := []byte{255, 16, 19, 4, 191, 191, 185, 185}

-allows each lane to access any position in a shared array based on its computed index.
+What it does: lanes.SwizzleWithin allows each lane to access any position in a shared array based on its computed index, operating within groups of a given size.
 Lane 0 might read position 3, lane 1 might read position 6, etc.

-Why it’s powerful: This enables parallel table lookups where each lane can access different data simultaneously—like multiple hands reaching into different positions of the same toolbox at once.
+Why it’s powerful: This enables parallel table lookups where each lane can access different data simultaneously within each group–like multiple hands reaching into different positions of the same toolbox at once.
+The group size parameter ensures correct behavior regardless of hardware SIMD width.

 Why it’s essential: Base64’s 6-to-8 bit conversion creates bit patterns that span lane boundaries.
 Each lane needs some bits from its neighbor to form complete bytes.